Our Lady of Ipswich: Destruction

-The Statue in Nettuno
+The statue in Nettuno

-A wooden statue of the Madonna and Child displayed in the local church of the Italian seaside town of Nettuno closely matches various descriptions of the Ipswich statue.
+A wooden statue of the Madonna and Child displayed in the local church of the Italian seaside town of Nettuno matches various descriptions of the Ipswich statue.
 The statue is known locally as "Our Lady of Grace" or "The English Lady".
-Radio carbon dating places the era when the tree was felled to provide the wood of which the statue is carved at circa 1280 to 1420 with 94% certainty.
+Radiocarbon dating places the era when the tree was felled to provide the wood of which the statue is carved at circa 1280 to 1420 with 94% certainty.

 There is also evidence in the Nettuno archives that a statue arrived there from Ipswich in 1550.
-It was classified as being in the English iconic style in 1938 by Martin Gillett, an historian of 13th century iconography.
+It was classified as being in the English iconic style in 1938 by Martin Gillett, an historian of 13th-century iconography.
 Although the statue had been altered (a throne had been replaced and the posture of the Christ child had changed), details such as the folds in the material and Christ's position on the right rather than the left knee suggest that the statue came from England.

 At the time of the Battle of Anzio during the Second World War, Nettuno's statue was temporarily moved to Rome for safe keeping.

 During restoration work on the statue in 1959 an inscription was found on its back with the words IU?
 ARET GRATIOSUS, a rendition of the Marian phrase, "Thou art gracious".
 Ipswich was the only Marian shrine in England dedicated to Our Lady of Grace.
 Even more striking, when Martin Gillett first examined the statue in 1938, it was wearing two half shoes made of English silver, just like those described by Thomas Cromwell's steward 400 years before.